 Station launch

-After this extensive work, the kick-off was given in January 1974 with the commissioning of a chairlift and two drag lifts.
-The main town was equipped between 1984 and 1986 with two holiday centres, condominiums, commercial premises, a new school, a transval to connect the two sides of the valley, the Roi chairlift.
+After these numerous works, the kick-off was given in January 1974 with the commissioning of a chairlift and two ski lifts.
+This was followed by the equipment of the main town between 1984 and 1986 with two holiday centres, co-ownerships, commercial premises, a new school, a transval to connect the two sides of the valley, the Roi chairlift.

 In 1986, the 3rd phase of Valmeinier's tourist development began.
 A road, ski lifts and the first accommodations in 1800 (Auberge du Grand Fourchon, Aquarius Club Med, Les Carrettes etc…) are built.
 Valmeinier 1800 is therefore gradually becoming the center of the resort with new equipment.
 Its reception capacities have been improved with the Pierre et Vacances, Odalys, Espace 2 residences, etc.